-Generators sell electricity to wholesale customers through bilateral contracts or the wholesale markets operated by NYISO.111 Following electricity restructuring, the majority of former utility-owned generation capacity is now owned by more than two dozen independent power producers (IPP).
+Generators sell electricity to wholesale customers through bilateral contracts or the wholesale markets operated by NYISO.
+Following electricity restructuring, the majority of former utility-owned generation capacity is now owned by more than two dozen independent power producers (IPP).
 In addition, the New York Power Authority (NYPA), the country's largest state public power organization, supplies up to one-quarter of New York State's total electricity demand.
+NYPA operates 16 generating facilities, including two of the State's major hydroelectric facilities (the Niagara Power Project and the St. Lawrence-FDR Power Project), and over 1,400 circuit-miles of transmission lines.